jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 __Do__: Be a mentor/teacher

-Whether you like it or not, a team leader will end up guiding a more junior team member through; code, technology or architectural concepts of the product or team culture.
+Whether you like it or not, a team leader will end up guiding a more junior team member through; code, technology or architectural concept or team culture.

 For this you need: